 School of International Service

-DegreesPhD and MA, American University, BA, Political Science and International Studies, Macalester College, International Baccalaureate, Red Cross Nordic United World College, Norway
+DegreesPhD and MA, SIS, American University, Washington D.C.
+BA, Political Science and International Studies, Macalester College, MN.
+International Baccalaureate, Red Cross Nordic United World College, Norway.

 - DOWNLOAD CV (PDF)